ganimsaj/IAAS-Curriculum/doc/iaas-curriculum.md

 To support the operational requirements of application systems like automatic provisioning and deployment as well as automatic management, the use of *Cloud Computing* as well as proper Cloud middleware and Cloud technologies is investigated. *Application topologies* and corresponding modeling languages are of particular interest.

-More and more, services are not only realized by software or human beings, but by also by sensors and actuators.
+More and more, services are not only realized by software or human beings, but also by sensors and actuators.
 Thus, IAAS is also concerned with the *Internet of Things* (IoT).

 *Transaction models* are discussed to ensure the robustness of application systems.
 In addition, the IAAS studies *optimization*-potentials of application systems in general, and of business processes in particular.